Don’t Bet On Tom Brady’s Next Team

 SPOILER ALERT: it’s bad.
 When we calculate the hold on this market it comes to 31.44%.

 Clearly the Patriots are the favorite here.
 So why wouldn’t FanDuel simply offer up Patriots vs the Field?

 For one, people love to bet on their favorite team rather than the “Field”.
 It’s exciting to get big odds on a long shot, and through our own biases we find ways to convince ourselves that X team "has value".

 But FanDuel didn’t offer this variety of options to benefit you.
 They offered it to line their pockets with your money.
 You see, to get an equivalent hold (31.44%) on Patriots vs Field, FanDuel would have to offer Pats/Field at -155/-570.
 Yes, you read that correctly: -155/-570.

-I could continue to trash on the Action Network, but I was always taught to give credit where credit’s due: FanDuel doesn’t even offer the worst odds on this prop.
+I could continue to trash on the Action Network for encouraging people to place such a bad bet, but I was always taught to give credit where credit’s due: FanDuel doesn’t even offer the worst odds on this prop.

 We checked out the odds at several other sportsbooks offering this prop, namely Westgate (referenced by ESPN), William Hill, BetMGM and PointsBet.
 What we found were even more egregious offerings: